Into the Dyslexic brain — 4 illustrated differences to guide you through how the brain learns

 - In contrast, individuals with strong procedural learning abilities quickly learn to perform tasks in the exact way they were taught.
 Since they do not need to think about the tasks, they less often feel the need to innovate.

 After years spent learning how to master my own dyslexia, I decided to commit myself to empower people with neurodiversities.

-My vision is to create a mentorship programme where entrepreneurs and business professionals with experience with neurodiversity (especially dyslexia, ADHD, autism) could mentor younger neurodiverse people who wish to boost their careers.
-My first focus is to start with dyslexic people.
+At the moment, with my articles and with the Brain Health Podcast I aim to break prejudice about brain conditions, and to make them a normal conversation into the workplace.
+My vision for the future is to foster a mentorship programme where entrepreneurs and business professionals with experience with neurodiversity (especially dyslexia, ADHD, autism) could mentor younger neurodiverse people who wish to boost their careers.

 - Dyslexia’s Competitive Edge.
 Tiffany Sunday, (2015).